Discussion –

 Therefore, teachers should be encouraged to use various assessment methods, such as formative assessments, summative assessments, diagnostic assessments, alternative assessments, etc., to help their students achieve academic excellence.

-Regardless of the assessment method you adopt, invest your time to figure out a comprehensive plan to implement it in the best possible manner.
+Regardless of the assessment method you adopt, invest your time in devising a comprehensive plan to implement it in the best possible manner.
 And remember, if your plan seems too complicated or unfeasible, you can always put it aside and try something else!

 0 Comments